MigOpsRepos/pg_dbms_job/README.md

 ### [Asynchronous jobs](#asynchronous-jobs)

 Job submitted without execution date are jobs that need to be executed asynchronously as soon as possible after being created.
 They are stored in the queue (FIFO) table `dbms_job.all_async_jobs`.

+Same as for scheduled jobs, if jobs exist in the queue at start of the scheduler, they are executed immediately.

 ```
 CREATE TABLE dbms_job.all_async_jobs
 (